confluentinc/cp-ansible/docs/VARIABLES.md

 ### logredactor_rule_path

 Full path and name of the rules file on all components.
 This is the location which will be referenced in the log4j property file on the redactor appender.
 Not required if logredactor_rule_url is specified.
-Ensure that the path/directory exists.

 Default:  "{{ archive_config_base_path if installation_method == 'archive' else '' }}/{{ config_prefix }}/rules.json"